-When building a gaming computer, there are certain precautions you should take to ensure the safety of you and your hardware.
+When building a gaming computer, there are certain important precautions you should take to ensure your safety and to prevent damaging your expensive computer hardware.
 Issues such as electricity, static electricity, and using the right tools are all important things you should consider before you begin construction.
-No matter what PC you are building, the information provided in this article will provide essential.
+No matter what type of PC you are building, the information provided in this article is essential to know.

 An important thing to consider when building your custom computer is electricity.
 Whilst working on your computer, make sure all power cords are disconnected.
 Never work on your computer with the power supply plugged in.

 This is particularly important if you have one of the latest ATX-based cases where power is constantly flowing to devices in the system, even when you think they are switched off.
 This power supports the case on-off switches that are connected to the motherboard, as well as features that include network based startup support.

 In addition, ensure that network and telephone lines are not connected to your PC.
 Peripheral devices such as the keyboard and mouse should also be disconnected when you are working on the system, just to be extra safe.

 Another electricity precaution to take is to have the case cover on when you plug in the power to your computer.
 Do not at any stage work on the inside of your PC with the power plugged in and the PC on.